 When it comes to your website, there’s a lot of areas that you need to cover, for example, web design.

 I wouldn’t recommend using Wix or Canva to build your own website, because if you’re investing so much in SEO, is it really worth it if your website doesn’t look professional?

 The idea is to get users to stay, so it’s best to hire a web designer (or an entire team, if you have the resources).

-However, that’s a whole other topic so you can check out my SEO guide to learn more about optimising your website.
+However, that’s a whole other topic so you can check out my SEO guide to learn more about optimizing your website.

-Right now, I’ll be focusing on how you can maximise your conversions by identifying what’s working for you and what is not.
+Right now, I’ll be focusing on how you can maximize your conversions by identifying what’s working for you and what is not.
 For that very purpose, you can use Inspectlet: